vespa-engine/documentation/en/cross-encoders.md

 as they take both the query and the document as input with full cross-attention between all the query and document tokens.

 The downside of cross-encoder models is the computional complexity.
-This document is a guide on how to export cross-encoder Transformer based models from [huggingface](https://huggingface.co/) for use in Vespa.
+This document is a guide on how to export cross-encoder Transformer based models from [huggingface](https://huggingface.co/), and how to configure them for use in Vespa.

 ## Exporting cross-encoder models
 For exporting models from HF to [ONNX](onnx.html), we recommend the [Optimum](https://huggingface.co/docs/optimum/main/en/index)